 The ANZAC Bridge has a main span of 345m, and a total length of over 800m.
 From the two 120m high towers, 128 stay cables support the reinforced concrete deck.
 It is the longest cable-stayed span bridge in Australia but well down the list on a world scale.
 1. 3.

-The Anzac Bridge bridge replaced the adjacent old Glebe Island bridge, an electrically operated low-level steel swing bridge which opened in 1903.
+The ANZAC Bridge replaced the adjacent old Glebe Island bridge, an electrically operated low-level steel swing bridge which opened in 1903.
 The new bridge initially adopted that name, Glebe Island bridge.

 The bridge deck was constructed in 10 metre concrete segments.
 During construction, each segment cast on the land side was balanced by casting an equal one over the water.
 Segments each weighed about 460 tonnes.

 The finished deck does not rest on the horizontal beams of the towers.
 It is fully supported by the cables.
-The gap is visble in the picture to the right.
+The gap is visible in the picture below.